mcboyd/EC601-Retail-Imager/README.md

 Single Image feature extraction: SIFT

-~~Database: VDMS~~
-*No longer using VDMS because of issues getting results and persisting data in their provided Docker image.
-Installing the VDMS software directly would never complete.
-Suspect it is still too new and has too many bugs for us to use.*

 **Image Serach: FLANN over stored list of extracted features**
 *Using this in place of VDMS for feature matching*